rapporto/docs/source-lk-v1/api/eng/http_eng/eng_http_sms.rst

 SMS Delivery Statuses
 --------------------------

-To receive statuses of messages, you need to set up the :doc:`eng_http_status`.
+To receive statuses of push notifications, you need to set up the :doc:`eng_http_status`.

 Delivery Error Codes
 ~~~~~~~~~~~~~~~~~~~~~~~